Energy-Electrochem-Nexus/Energy-Electrochem-Nexus.github.io/news/_posts/2020-06-05-Jon-SEA-winner.md

 ---
 {% include JB/setup %}

-Last week out department announced the winners of our annual ["Science & Engineering as Art Competition"].
+Last week our department announced winners of the annual ["Science & Engineering as Art Competition"].
 The competition was established to highlight the beauty we encounter everyday in our research.
-Two SSEEL members ([Jon][1] and [Brian][2]) submitted entries for the competition highlighting core technologies used in their respective projects.
+Two SSEEL members, ([Jon][1] and [Brian][2]), submitted entries for the competition highlighting core technologies used in their respective projects.
 Against a field of eight total entries, [Jon][1] emerged victorious, securing 1st place with his entry "Light at the End of the Tunnel".
 Congratulations Jon!

 <p align="center">
 <img src="/assets/images/news/SEA2020_1_light.png" width="50%">